-For James, there is a need to counter the notion that multi-cultural Britain began with the arrival of the Empire Windrush after the war.
-She feels a sense of duty to contribute to the ongoing process of redressing persistent ‘absence’ within the historical record, to shift the collective narrative we hold about black presence in Britain and to continue the national debate around black subjectivity.
+For James, there is a need to counter the notion that multi-cultural Britain began with the arrival of the Empire Windrush after the Second World War.
+She feels a sense of duty to contribute to the ongoing process of redressing persistent ‘absence’ within the historical record, to shift the collective narrative we hold about Black presence in Britain and to continue the national debate around Black subjectivity.

 The conversation begins here in Essex - the county where James has lived for the past two decades…

 "My approach to working with these two accounts of archival documentation is not just to retell or reenact them.
-Rather, I am curious to ground them in the present by layering a contemporary lens that reinterprets how the two stories resonate with me as a black woman living in Essex."
-Elsa James
+Rather, I am curious to ground them in the present by layering a contemporary lens that reinterprets how the two stories resonate with me as a black woman living in Essex today" -- Elsa James

 HESTER & HESTER WOODLEY

-Forgotten Black Essex is a pilot project funded through a research and development grant from Arts Council England, with an additional small grant from Southend-on-Sea Borough Council.
-With partnership support from Metal, Take the Space and Autograph ABP, and collaborative support from S I Martin: researcher, Andy Delaney: moving images, Amaal Said: still images and Gareth Jones: sound recordist.
+Forgotten Black Essex was conceived, written and produced by Elsa James as a pilot project funded through a research and development grant from Arts Council England with an additional small grant from Southend-on-Sea Borough Council.
+Partnership support from Metal, Take the Space and Autograph ABP, and collaborative support from S I Martin, researcher; Andy Delaney: moving image director; Amaal Said, still images and Gareth Jones, sound recordist.